Also known as:

 Threat Summary:

 Not globally threatened.
-Fairly common throughout range, however, is likely to have declined in S and E of range due to widespread habitat clearance.
-Apparently abundant in Pará in the 1910s, less so now.
+Fairly common throughout range, however, is likely to have declined in south and east due to widespread habitat clearance.
+This species is suspected to lose 1.1% of suitable habitat within its distribution over three generations (20 years).
+Was abundant in Pará in the 1910s; less so now.
 Little to no evidence of local or international trade involving Venezuela and Guyana.

 Range: